xwmario/Warez/README.md

 - [NoNaMe Club](https://nnmclub.to/) Russian semi-private tracker and forum.

 #### Public Trackers
+- [LimeTorrents](https://www.limetorrents.info/) LimeTorrents has been around for more than half a decade.
 - [Tor Lock](https://torlock.com/) TorLock is a torrent site that offers verified torrent downloads.
 - [1337x](https://1337x.to/) 1337x is a torrent site that offers verified torrent downloads.
 - [ETTV](https://www.ettv.tv/) ETTV is a torrent site specific for movie torrents.